 Garden Photography In The San Bernardino Mountains

-There is something mesmerizing about taking pictures of a garden up in the San Bernardino Mountains.
+There is something invigorating about photographing a garden up in the San Bernardino Mountains.
 During the summer months the climate is ideal for growing a variety of fruits, vegetable, and flowers, which is something I documented with my camera back in July.
-Come with me for a virtual tour of a garden and Sweety cat prancing about.
-If you enjoy photography like me, then grab your digital camera and take some photographs of your garden to share here on Hubpages.
+Come with me for a virtual tour of a garden with the photogenic Sweety cat prancing about.
+If you enjoy garden photography like me, then grab your digital camera and take some photographs of your garden to share here on Hubpages.
 So what is your favorite fruit and/or vegetable to pick in the garden?
 I would have to say mine are chili peppers and tomatoes, just to share.

 A pumpkin growing on the vine.